 Employee also alleges that Chancellor Rhee abused D.C.
 Code §1-624.08 and authorized the RIF as a disguised termination to dismiss specific employees without having to follow adverse action procedures.
 Based on a review of the record, the undersigned finds that there is no evidence suggesting that the instant RIF was in fact an adverse action, which resulted in Employee's termination.
-Employee has failed to provide any direct evidence to corroborate this allegation, especially in light of the fact that all of the positions in Employee's competitive level were eliminated via the instant RIF.
-Further, Agency met its burden of proof by providing official documentation showing that Employee's entire competitive level was eliminated and Employee acknowledged that she received thirty days written notice prior to the effective date of her separation, which are the two provisions that this Office is charged with addressing.42
+Employee has failed to provide any direct evidence to corroborate this allegation, especially in light of the fact that several positions in the competitive area were eliminated via the instant RIF.
+Further, Agency met its burden of proof by providing official documentation showing that Employee was in a single person competitive level, which was eliminated, and Employee acknowledged that she received thirty (30) days written notice prior to the effective date of her separation, which are the two provisions that this Office is charged with addressing.
+49

-As noted in the above headings, I find that Employee was properly separated via the instant RIF after her entire competitive level was abolished and she was given thirty (30) days written notice prior to the effective date of the RIF.
+As noted in the above headings, I find that Employee was properly separated via the instant RIF after she was properly placed in a single person competitive level and she was given thirty (30) days written notice prior to the effective date of the RIF.
 Although Employee's ancillary arguments do not appear to be directly related to whether Agency properly followed D.C.
-Code \$1-624.08, and could be characterized as pre-RIF or collateral issues, they will be addressed in the following sections.43
+Code §1-624.08, and could be characterized as pre-RIF or collateral issues, they will be addressed in the following sections.